suizokukan/katal/README.md

                             config file, e.g. config.ini (default: None)
       --cleandbrm           Remove from the database the missing files in the target path. (default: False)
-      -ddcfg, --downloaddefaultcfg
+      --copyto              To be used with the --findtag parameter.
+Copy the found files into an export directory. (default: False) -ddcfg, --downloaddefaultcfg
                             Download the default config file and overwrite the file having the same name.
 This is done before the